jfwells/wp-united/readme.txt

 * Brand new, modern, admin panel:
 	* A completely re-imagined settings panel, with modern UI and with most options significantly simplified
 	* No more Wizards!
-	* Panel comunicates with phpBB asynchronously -- no more blank pages!
+	* Panel communicates with phpBB asynchronously -- no more blank pages!
 	* New interactive user mapper that can integate, break integrations, create, delete and edit users in a few clicks
 	* New draggable, connectable permissions mapper to hide the arcane phpBB permissions UI
 	* Less options, more sensible defaults, all in one place